Chapter 5When should I file bankruptcy?

 Several interesting complications arise when people mix up their finances with others.
 You must disclose all such debts or assets.

-When you have asked someone else to run up a bill, and promised to pay for it, you are a stranger to the creditor.
+What if you have asked someone else to run up a bill, and promised to pay for it?
+Your obligation is only to that someone: you are a stranger to the creditor.
 The creditor knows of the existence of the person who got the credit, but has no idea of your promise.
 Therefore, you are not a debtor, except for your debt to the other person.
 The creditor has no obligation or demand on you, and therefore, the debt cannot be dealt with by your Chapter 7 or Chapter 13.
-You should list your obligation to the other person, however.
+You should list your obligation to the other person, however, so even if you keep paying it, they can’t sue you if you don’t.

 Sometimes people transfer property to another person, or give another person money to buy something for them, either because they have no ability to borrow themselves, or because they wish to hide their ownership.
 This must be disclosed on your bankruptcy petition.